-What can I do if my claim is delayed, terminated or denied?
+What can you do if your claim is delayed or denied?

 If you are appealing a denial or termination of benefits, you will need an ERISA claims attorney because the procedures are complicated.
 Further, the evidence that may be used if your appeal proceeds to litigation will usually be limited to the record established prior to filing of the lawsuit.

-Policyholders who have purchase a long-term insurance policy outside the employment relationship are not subject to ERISA law.
-The requirement that you exhaust administrative appeals before filing a lawsuit does not apply to private long-term disability policies.
+Policyholders who have purchased a long-term disability insurance policy outside the employment relationship are not subject to ERISA law.
+The requirement that you exhaust administrative appeals before filing a lawsuit does not apply to private long-term disability insurance policies.

-What timing requirements apply to filing a long-term disability claim?
+What timing requirements apply to filing a long-term disability insurance claim?

 While the individual policy will determine when “proof of loss” must be provided to the insurer, the usual deadline is sixty or ninety days.
 If you miss the deadline, you should never backdate the notice of claim.
 We may be able to help claimants that face problems like failing to file a timely proof of loss.

-Do I need to attend an Independent Medical Exam?
+Do you need to attend an Independent Medical Exam?

-Generally, long-term insurance policies require policyholders to submit to an independent medical examination (IME).
+Generally, long-term disability insurance policies require policyholders to submit to an independent medical examination (IME).
 In reality, these medical evaluations do not remotely resemble anything close to “independent.”
 These physicians are chosen and paid by the insurance company.
 These medical professionals are fully aware that their chances of being hired for subsequent claims depends on a pro-insurer report.
 This type of report is the exact opposite of an “independent report.”
-Sometimes I advise clients to bring a family member to the appointment who can observe and take notes or videotape the evaluation process.
+Sometimes it is advisable for clients to bring a family member to the appointment who can observe and take notes or videotape the evaluation process.

-Can I handle my own disability insurance claim if I have successfully handled an auto insurance claim on a prior occasion?
+Can you handle your own disability insurance claim if you have successfully handled an auto insurance claim on a prior occasion?

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].